 Pol Vandevoort is a seasoned social justice campaigner based in Belgium.
 Pol worked for many years for the NGO 11.11.11 (Coalition of the Flemish North -South movement) ,first running their Asia Programme, then as advisor on international financial institutions.
 In the 70s and 80s, Pol worked with communities in Southeast Sulawesi, Indonesia, running community development projects.
-Pol joined BIC Europe’s Board in September 2017.
+Pol joined BIC Europe’s Board in September 2017 as Treasurer.

 BIC Europe advocates for social, ecological and economic justice by working in solidarity with communities to amplify local voices and democratise international development finance.

 Our work focuses on two themes: